amosehiguese/subdomain-scanner/README.md

    - The arguments are passed to `apiQuerySvc`, `aiBruteSvc`, and `bruteSvc`, which both return lists of subdomains.
 These lists are combined into a single result.

 2. **DNS Resolution:**
-   - The combined subdomain list is passed to `dnsResolveSvc`, which resolves the subdomains into their corresponding DNS addresses and then streams the output to the `portScanSvc`.
+   - The combined subdomain list is passed to `dnsResolveSvc`, which resolves the subdomains into their corresponding DNS addresse.

 3. **Port Scanning:**
-   - Here each subdomain are scanned for open ports and streamed back to the `dnsResolveSvc`.
+   - Here each subdomain are scanned for open ports.

 4. **Response Construction:**
    - The final list, including subdomains and their open ports, is sent back as a response to the `frontend`.